Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 Beta-Alanine

-Beta-alanine is a non-essential amino acid, meaning your body produces it independently.
-It helps the body make carnosine, which is essential to muscle endurance during intense workouts.
-With increased carnosine in the muscles, lactic acid buildup will be prevented, and you will experience less muscle fatigue.
+Beta-alanine is a non-essential amino acid your body produces naturally.
+It enables carnosine production, which is crucial for muscle endurance during high-intensity workouts.
+Increased muscle carnosine prevents lactic acid buildup, reducing muscle fatigue.

 Recommended Dose: 2-5g per day